cqframework/CQL-Formatting-and-Usage-Wiki/Source/Cooking With CQL/71/AuthoringPatterns.md

 #### Conditions present on admission

-The QICore Condition profile also defines a `diagnosisPresentOnAdmission` indicator to allow systems to indicate whether a particular diagnosis was present on admission for an encounter:
+The QICore condition profiles also define a `diagnosisPresentOnAdmission` indicator to allow systems to indicate whether a particular diagnosis was present on admission for an encounter:

 ```cql
 define "Encounter With Diabetes Diagnosis Present on Admission":